aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-### Low-pass Filtering
+### Filtering

 Let's start with the last method in our class, `chebyshev_filter`.
-This method implements the low-pass filter.
-We'll see it used twice in this class, the first time when we low-pass filter the combined input format during the parsing to the standard format, and the second time when we low-pass filter the dot product output to smooth out our time series.
+This method implements the low-pass and high-pass Chebyshev filters.
+We'll see it used three times in this class, the first time when we low-pass filter the combined input format during the parsing to the standard format, the second time when we low-pass filter the dot product output to smooth out our time series, and the third time immediately after the second, when we high-pass our time series to remove slow accelerations.

-`chebyshev_filter` takes two parameters: `input_data` and `coefficients`. `input_data` is an array containing the time series we want passed through the filter. `coefficients` is a hash with two keys, `alpha` and `beta`, each containing an array with three numerical data points as values.
-Note the constants `GRAVITY_COEFF` and `SMOOTHING_COEFF` at the top of the class.
-These will be the hashes we'll pass to the `coefficients` parameter.
+`chebyshev_filter` takes two parameters: `input_data` and `coefficients`. `input_data` is an array containing the time series we want passed through the filter. `coefficients` is a hash with two keys, `alpha` and `beta`, each containing an array with three numerical data points.
+Note the constants `GRAVITY`, `SMOOTHING`, and `HIGHPASS` at the top of the class.
+These will be the hashes we'll pass to the `coefficients` parameter. `GRAVITY` contains coefficients for the first low-pass filter splitting out gravitational and user acceleration, `SMOOTHING` for the second low-pass smoothing filter, and `HIGHPASS` for the only high-pass filter we use.

-TODO: Talk about choosing these specific coefficients?

 The `chebyshev_filter` method returns an array containing the resulting time series.